GChuf/RCWM/README.md

 - pwsh opened with admin priv
 - adding other admin tools to right click in background
 - remove "cast to device", check "add to win media player list"
-- locking folders with passwords?
 - your suggestions

-# What's new in v2:
-- install for individual users now possible
-- added .exe file to write directory paths into registry through ps2exe script (no more console flicker)
-- fixed UNC paths when copying/moving
-- fixed encoding issues in windows XP/7/8 - the culprit was the default cmd.exe font
-- moved some batch scripts to powershell
-- speed up reading and writing directory paths to be copied/moved (now done in registry, no writing/reading from files anymore)
-- other minor speed-ups

 ![Magic examples](img/RCWM.gif)